Elizabeth de Burgh, Queen of Scots

 de Burgh Arms; Credit – By Sodacan – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=27269486

-Elizabeth probably met Robert the Bruce, who was then the Earl of Carrick, at the English court.
+Elizabeth probably met Robert the Bruce, then the Earl of Carrick, at the English court.
 Today, Earl of Carrick is one of the titles of the eldest living son and heir-apparent of the British sovereign.
 Along with Duke of Rothesay, Earl of Carrick was one of the traditional titles of the eldest living son and heir-apparent of the throne of Scotland.
 When King James VI of Scotland also became King James I of England after the death of Queen Elizabeth I, the Scottish titles came along with him.

 Robert the Bruce and Elizabeth de Burgh from Seton Armorial in the Nation Library of Scotland (MS Acc.
 9309); Credit – Wikipedia